THE NEED

 Social & Emotional

-Few kids have the tools they need to effectively navigate themselves and their social surroundings.
+So many kids don’t have the tools they need to effectively navigate themselves and their social surroundings.
 Across the country, especially in underserved communities, students deal with increasing oppressions, social isolation, bullying and other antisocial behaviors, and disproportionate disciplinary rates.
 Schools are only recently realizing the importance of teaching skills like self-management, self-awareness, responsible decision-making, relationship skills, and social awareness.
 These tools are necessary to engage in learning, behave with kindness and empathy, reduce depression and stress, and perform academically.

 Environment